dreamerking1993/Map-Project/Readme.md

-# FEED READER TESTING USING JASMINE
+# Neigborhood Map Project FEND

 ### How to run this test:
 1) Downoad the zip file.